ManiVaultStudio/ImageLoaderPlugin/README.md

 </p>

 ## Features
+- Overview of image information for all image files in a given directory:
+  - Size, number of points (pixels), channels and more
+  - Filter images by name
+- Edit meta data like data set and dimension names
+- Select which dimensions are to be loaded
 - Multiple image formats: PNG, JPEG, BPM, (single page) TIF and more
+  - RGB images
+  - "High-dimensional" images, i.e. more than three values per pixel.
+All grayscale (single channel) image files in a folder are interpreted as part of one single image, e.g. the files in `./data/images/stack/sun/`
 - Data layout interpretation:
-  - Image sequence: Each (single channel) image in a folder is interpreted as an image channel, i.e., given 100 images of 28x28 pixels a dataset of 28x28=784 data points with 100 dimensions (values per pixel) is loaded.
+  - Image sequence (default): Each grayscale image in a folder is interpreted as an image channel, i.e., given 100 images of 28x28 pixels this loader creates a dataset of 28x28=784 data points with 100 dimensions (values per pixel).
 The image dimensions is 28x28 pixel.
-  - Image stack: Each pixel of all (single channel) images in a folder are interpreted as an image channel, i.e., given 100 images of 28x28 pixels a dataset of 100 data points with 28x28=784 dimensions is loaded.
+  - Image stack: Each pixel of all grayscale images in a folder are interpreted as an image channel, i.e., given 100 images of 28x28 pixels this loader creates a dataset of 100 data points with 28x28=784 dimensions.
 The image dimensions remain 28x28 pixel.
-- Apply data conversion
+- Apply data conversion:
+  - If a transformation plugin is installed, like the [PointDataConversionPlugin](https://github.com/ManiVaultStudio/PointDataConversionPlugin), you can apply the transformation that it provided upon loading, e.g. `log2` conversions.
-- Subsample images
+- Subsample images:
+  - Resize an image with linear, bilinear, B-spline, bicubic, Catmull-Rom or Lanczos interpolation filter
+  - Create a image pyramid of user-defined size by downsampling the image on every level

 ## Building
 This project depends on the [freeimage](https://freeimage.sourceforge.io/) library.
 Ensure that CMake can find freeimage during configuration.